 - Keep your pets under direct supervision so as to avoid contact with wild animals; If your pet is bitten by a wild animal, seek veterinary assistance for the animal immediately and contact Miami-Dade County Animal Services at 311.

 - Do not handle, feed or unintentionally attract wild animals with open garbage cans or litter; Never bring a wild animal into your home.

 - Teach children never to handle unfamiliar animals, wild or domestic, even if they appear friendly.

 - Prevent bats from entering living quarters or occupied spaces in homes, churches, schools and other similar areas, where they might come in contact with people and pets.

 - Persons who have been bitten or scratched by wild or domestic animals should seek medical attention and report the injury to the Florida Department of Health in Miami-Dade County at 305-324-2400.

-For further information on rabies, go to the Florida Department of Health website, call them in Miami-Dade County at 305-324-2400, or call Animal Services at 311.Read the press release
+For more information on rabies, go to the Florida Department of Health website, call them in Miami-Dade County at 305-324-2400 or call Animal Services at 311.Read the release